robbertl/robbertl.github.io/contact.md

     redirect: /thanks/
 ---

-Submit the form and confirm your email address at [FormSpree](https://formspree.io/).
+Submit this new form form and confirm your email address at [FormSpree](https://formspree.io/).
 Then add the following lines to contact page YAML Front Matter.